SAP-samples/kyma-runtime-extension-samples/cdc-extension/README.md

 	- `kubectl create namespace cdc`

+	**Note:** As a prerequisite, please follow the steps listed in the following tutorial: [Download the Kyma Runtime kubeconfig](https://developers.sap.com/tutorials/cp-kyma-download-cli.html#2ef10816-b759-4080-a8ec-eadbc3317ebd)

 	**Alternately, use the Kyma Console User Interface to create a new namespace**

 	- Open the Kyma console and click on **Add new namespace**.
 Enter its name as **cdc** and click the **Create** button.